 WoNS that occur within the Study Area are detailed in Section 6.3.5.
 Several WoNS are recognised threats to MNES and their associated habitat.
-Potential impacts on MNES associated with weeds including WoNS is discussed in Section 8.1.2.1 and Appendix E of Attachment B4.
+Potential impacts on MNES associated with weeds including WoNS is discussed in Section 8.1.2.1 and Appendix E.